mongodb-developer/kotlin-driver-quick-start/Readme.md

 val updateParams = Updates.set("restaurant_id", Random.nextInt().toString())
 ```

-And finally, we use `updateOne` to update the document.
+And finally, we use `updateOne` to update the document in an atomic operation.

 ```kotlin
 collection.updateOne(filter = queryParam, update = updateParams).also {